Aerodrom Municipality, Skopje

-Aerodrom (Аеродром; /mk/, meaning Airport or Aerodrome) is the largest in population of the ten municipalities that make up the city of Skopje, the capital of North Macedonia.
+Aerodrom (Аеродром; /mk/, meaning Airport or Aerodrome) is the largest in population of the ten municipalities that make up the city of Skopje, North Macedonia's capital.
 Despite its name, it is not home to Skopje International Airport, which is in Petrovec.

 Geography

 Aerodrom borders Kisela Voda Municipality to the southwest, Centar Municipality to the northwest, Gazi Baba Municipality to the northeast, and Studeničani Municipality to the south.

 Demographics

-According to the 2021 North Macedonia census, Aerodrom municipality has 77,735 inhabitants.
+According to North Macedonia's 2021 census, the Aerodrom municipality has 77,735 inhabitants.
 Ethnic groups in this municipality include: